Material Handling Systems Improve Health and Productivity

 - Mezzanines and Safety Rail Systems

-Generally, we think of ergonomics in the workplace as the science of designing work to fit the capabilities of workers in a safe manner.
+Generally, crane companies think of ergonomics in the workplace as the science of designing work to fit the capabilities of workers in a safe manner.
 As an example, chairs and desks are positioned at computer workstations to avoid stress injuries.
-In industrial settings, it takes on a broader meaning and has safety and comfort of the operator as its core.
+In industrial settings, it takes on a broader meaning and has safety and comfort of the operator at its core.
 To Acculift, this means operator assisted lifting beyond vertical load lift.
 Essentially, remove the lift from the operator, and have them guide the load naturally without effort.
 Removing the lift from the work to be done vastly reduces the chance of injury or breakage.

 Lifting equipment that enables the worker to handle and move the material with little effort, in a comfortable manner, such as lift tables, load balancers, overhead cranes, vacuum lifters, workstation cranes, etc. In combination, these devices form a solution custom designed specifically for the material handling needs of that workspace.
 Eliminating the lift for the operator so they can get on with the work.